uptane/uptane-standard/uptane-standard.md

 *Metadata*: Data about a file that can be used to verify its authenticity and currency, and to assure that it has not been tampered with or altered being uploaded to the repository.
 Metadata information is generally cryptographic hashes and file lengths.
 *Primary/Secondary ECUs*: Terms used to describe the control units within an automobile.
 A primary control unit has more resources than a secondary, in terms of memory, storage space, connection to the internet, and access to a time source.
 Primary units are updated directly, while secondary units are generally updated by a primary.
 *Repository*: Designated server containing images and metadata.
-*Suppliers*: Indepedent companies to which auto manufacturers may outsource the production of ECUs.
+*Suppliers*: Independent companies to which auto manufacturers may outsource the production of ECUs.
 Tier-1 suppliers directly serve the manufacturers.
 Tier-2 suppliers are those that receive outsourced work from Tier-1 suppliers.
 *Telematics Systems*: Electronic system that can remotely monitor a vehicle or its individual components.
 *Vehicle Version Manifest*: A compilation of all ECU version manifests on a vehicle.
-It serves as a master list of all images currently running on alll ECUs in the vehcile.
+It serves as a master list of all images currently running on all ECUs in the vehicle.

 ## Uptane Role Terminology